mastcu/SerialEM/ReadMe.txt

 BASIC PROGRAM MODULES:
-AutoTuning.cpp        Calibrates and does astigmatism and coma corrections BaseSocket.cpp        Base class for running operations through sockets, used
+AutoTuning.cpp        Calibrates and does astigmatism and coma corrections BaseDlg.cpp           Base class to handle help and panel formatting BaseServer.cpp        Base class for socket servers, used by PythonServer BaseSocket.cpp        Base class for running operations through sockets, used
                          in SerialEM and plugins BeamAssessor.cpp      Calibrates beam intensity, adjusts intensity using the